tomyvi/php-tracks-recorder/README.md

 ### Adjust map settings
 * Use the "Config" button to :
   * Display or hide the individual markers (first and last markers for the period will always be displayed)
+  * Select which trackerID to display (list based on trackerIDs found in database for selected period of time)
   * Change maximum accuracy for displayed location records

 ## Contributing